neptuniux/elixir_project_grp7/README.md

 ## Instructions
 - First of all make sure you have a proper [docker installation](https://docs.docker.com/engine/install/) with [docker-compose](https://docs.docker.com/compose/install/).
-- Then bring up the project
+- Then bring up the project by executing
 ```
 docker-compose up -d
 ```